Day 1 of our Pacific Coast Highway route

 For the Pacific Coast Highway, Chris wanted something a bit different and a convertible.
 We picked up a blue Ford Mustang and went back to the hotel to load the luggage.
 Despite travelling fairly light for a 34 day trip, we were worried if it would all go in the trunk (boot) of the Mustang!
 The hotel staff helped us load the luggage and we said our ‘goodbyes’ to our son Ash who was making his way to Las Vegas on a ‘boys’ weekend!!!
 I can only imagine the state of them in a couple of days time!

-Jo was leaving San Francisco the next day to visit Yosemite, which I know she will love.
-After dropping Jo off we rearranged the luggage in the car and put the ‘roof down’, ‘well it just had to be done’ as we made our way to the Pacific coast.
+Jo was leaving San Francisco the next day to visit Yosemite for a few days, which I know she will love, with a friend of hers who lives in the area.
+After dropping Jo off we rearranged the luggage in the car and put the roof down, ‘well it just had to be done’ as we made our way to the Pacific coast.

 We made our way to Half Moon Bay and saw the first of the lovely beaches on this drive.
 There were so many little sandy coves on this bit of the journey, it was a bit like Cornwall (a place we love in the South West of England), with lots of people surfing in wet suits out in the sea, I guess with it being a Saturday it was a popular day for the locals.
 The sky was very grey and we were wondering where the Californian sun was?